Practical reference

 7

-Focus: loss, gossip, impulsive conflict
+Focus: loss, gossip, and impulsive conflict

 8 White